AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/18-parameters.md

     - for every optimization variable that you want the Antares Simulator to **omit** from the outputs, add the parameter entry `select_var - = VAR`, where `VAR` is the name of the variable.

-> ⚠️ this parameter is intended to be used by expert users that know the name of the optimization variables created
+> ⚠️ this parameter is intended for use by expert users that know the name of the optimization variables created
 > under-the-hood by Antares Simulator.

-### Model-wise parameters
+## Model-wise parameters
 see Here : TODO: mettre un lien vers la doc spécifique